melina-diaz/CS-145-Project/README.md

 All models program should be able to run in Visual Studio Code immediately if you have download Python in Visual Studio Code.

-First open Visual Studio Code, opne a new folder, then select our folder "CS-145-Project".
+1. First open Visual Studio Code, opne a new folder, then select our folder "CS-145-Project".

-After opening the folder in Visual Studio Code, open the terminal in Visual Studio Code.
+2. After opening the folder in Visual Studio Code, open the terminal in Visual Studio Code.

-To run Linear Regression model:
+To run Linear, Quadratic, and Cubic Regression model:
 ```
 python ./LinearRegression.py
 ```
-The result csv file "result_Linear_Reg.csv" should be save into the current directory.

-To run Quadratic Regression model:
 ```
 python ./QuadraticRegression.py
 ```
-The result csv file "result_Quadratic_Reg.csv" should be save into the current directory.

-To run Cubic Regression model:
 ```
 python ./CubicRegression.py
 ```
-The result csv file "result_Cubic_Reg.csv" should be save into the current directory.
+The result csv files "result_Linear_Reg.csv", "result_Quadratic_Reg.csv", "result_Cubic_Reg.csv" should have been saved to current directory.

 csv files created above are in format 'submssion.csv', in which data about States and Date will not be included.